-Services specifically designed to make your journey more accessible and effective, including:
+Services are specifically designed to make your career journey more accessible and effective, including:

-- Knowledge of how to conduct an effective search
+- Knowledge of how to conduct an effective job search

-- Learn networking strategies and the latest tools, such as LinkedIn
+- Learn networking strategies and the latest tools

-- Create a great resume, cover letter, and personal marketing tools
+- Create a great resume and cover letter

 - Help boost your confidence before interviews